wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 = Why is featured post image not used as thumbnail with Facebook on new posts? =

+You image should be at least 200px in both dimensions.
+This is a Facebook limitation.
 Please wait up to 24 hours for Facebook to fetch the new thumbnail.
 After that it should work.

 = Found a bug?
 Have a suggestion? =